 Townsville, NC 27584 map

-Vicky, a full time professional appraiser, has completed a wide variety of formal training, hands-on training, international self study, and seminars to earn her credentials and to become qualfied to appraise American, English and French furniture, Sterling silver, American furniture, American fine art, Asian ceramics, Asian arts including cloisonne and lacquer, Portuguese ceramics, Spanish American decorative arts and glassware.
-In addition, she is a generalist appraiser who can appraise household contents.
-Her firm also appraises classic and collector cars, and general machine and wood working shop equipment.
+Vicky, a full time professional appraiser, has completed a wide variety of formal training, hands-on training, international self-study, and seminars to earn her credentials and to become qualified to appraise American, English and Asian furniture and decorative arts, Sterling silver, American fine art, Asian ceramics, Asian arts including cloisonné and lacquer, Portuguese and Turkish ceramics, Spanish American decorative arts and glassware.
+In addition, she is a generalist appraiser who can appraise residential contents and decorative arts.
+Her firm also appraises classic and collector cars, tractors, and general machine and shop equipment.
 While she can assist individuals in brokering and consigning items for sales, she does not hold estate sales or purchase items from clients.

 Attends ISA's continuing education lecture series and conferences, including reently "Considering Picture Frames When Appraising Fine Art", “Cabinetmaking in the late 18th & 19th century Baltimore," and "Amish Quilts of Lancaster County".
 2011 and 2012 ISA specialty seminars attended included “American Folk Art, Past through Present: Real or Fake”, “Sculpture by Remington and Russell”, “Toy and Doll Collectibles”, “Unraveling the Mysteries of Good, Better Best of Clocks”, “Appraising Autographs, Manuscripts and Historical Documents”, “The Art Pottery of Oklahoma at a Glance” and “A Survey of Southern Pottery: Characteristics and Value Factors.”
 ISAappraisal theory seminars attended include “Appraising Tax Appraisals: The (IRS) Reviewer’s Perspective”, “IRS and the Appraiser” and “The Basics of Expert Witness.”